Folic Acid for a Healthy Baby

-A critical period of fetal development occurs during the early weeks of pregnancy,
+A critical period of fetal development happens during the early weeks of pregnancy,

 Illustration of a human embryo at 4 weeks.
 (Click to Enlarge)

-at first, but rolls into a tube by only one month after conception to become the brain
+at first, but rolls into a tube by only 1 month after conception to become the brain

 and the tube doesn’t close.
 The spine, skull, and brain can be affected, with open

 Researchers have found that the risk for NTDs is significantly lowered when a woman

 What are the sources for folic acid?